converged-computing/performance-study/experiments/google/gke/cpu/README.md

 Action items for team:

- - [ ] mt-gem needs either a refactor (different source) or better script (and should be longer I think)
+ - [ ] mt-gemm needs either a refactor (different source) or better script (and should be longer I think)
  - [ ] mixbench-cpu needs an equivalent wrapper to modify problem size and run across nodes
  - [ ] quicksilver doesn't run for any of the coral benchmarks, it only works at really small sizes
  - [ ] linpack/HPL works!
 But we need to customize an HPL.dat that we like - I used the tesing one.